docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/getting-started.md

 For CUDA interoperability with OpenGL:

+### CUDA -> OpenGL

-CUDA -> OpenGL: Create an OpenGL buffer, map it into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the CUDA address to the mapped address with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapResources.
+- Create an OpenGL buffer
+- map it into CUDA with `cuGraphicsMapResources`
+- get the mapped address with `cuGraphicsResourceGetMappedPointer`
+- copy from the CUDA address to the mapped address with `cuMemcpyDtoDAsync`
+- unmap with `cuGraphicsUnmapResources`

+### OpenGL -> CUDA

-OpenGL -> CUDA: Map the OpenGL buffer into CUDA with cuGraphicsMapResources, get the mapped address with cuGraphicsResourceGetMappedPointer, copy from the mapped address to CUDA with cuMemcpyDtoDAsync, unmap with cuGraphicsUnmapResources.
+- Map the OpenGL buffer into CUDA with `cuGraphicsMapResources`
+- get the mapped address with `cuGraphicsResourceGetMappedPointer`
+- copy from the mapped address to CUDA with `cuMemcpyDtoDAsync`
+- unmap with `cuGraphicsUnmapResources`

 !!! note
     On the Mac there is no real OpenGL/CUDA interoperability, and these calls will go through system memory.